timboGithubMan/bHLH-RNA-Seq/README.md

 For K-means clustering:
-First, a table of medians was created called count_medians Then, this table was filtered for genes with p<0.05 across one comparison of interest: count_medians_filtered Then, the rows were scaled by z-score: scaled_countsMEDIANS_filtered (or scaledata)
+First, a table of medians was created called count_medians Then, this table was filtered for genes with p<0.05 across at least one comparison of interest: count_medians_filtered Then, the rows were scaled by z-score: scaled_countsMEDIANS_filtered

 Summary of files and folders: